 ACNM Position Statement: Hydrotherapy During Labor and Birth.
 Retrieved from http://www.midwife.org/ACNM/files/ACNMLibraryData/UPLOADFILENAME/000000000286/Hydrotherapy-During-Labor-and-Birth-April-2014.pdf on April 17, 2014.

-Barbara Harper from Water birth International who is considered an expert in water birth research and education has provided a summary in Science & Sensibility of her review of the research on water birth safety.
+Barbara Harper, founder of Waterbirth International (who is considered one of the world's foremost experts in water birth research and education) has provided a summary in Science & Sensibility of her review of the research on water birth safety.
 This summary supports water birth as a safe and reasonable option for mothers and babies.
 It gives a good explanation of the research and how it was used in the ACOG Opinion.

 In conclusion, she points out that “Water birth is an option for birth all over the world.
 World-renowned hospitals, as well as small hospitals and birthing centers, offer water birth as an option to low risk patients.
 Though some members of the American Academy of Pediatrics and American College of Obstetricians and Gynecologists feel otherwise, the Cochrane Review and many other studies find no data that supports safety concerns over water birth.
 Women increasingly are seeking settings for birth and providers that honor their ability to birth without intervention.
 Water birth increases their chances of attaining the goal of a calm intervention free birth.
 Physicians and midwives are skilled providers who are being trained in water birth techniques, safety concerns, the ability to handle complications and infection control procedures.
 Carefully managed, water birth is both an attractive and low-risk birth option that can provide healthy patients with non-pharmacological options in hospital facilities while not compromising their safety.”